gost-dom/browser/docs/Developer-docs.md

 ```

 - Commit title must be short.
+- A breaking change must be indicated through either
-- The optional exclamation mark in
+  - An optional exclamation mark after the type and scope, e.g., `feat!:
+    Something`
+  - A `BREAKING CHANGE:` footer, if more text is necessary
 - If the title isn't enough, the body should describe _why_ the commit is good.
 - Both title and body shall be written in the imperative format.